Printer Technology

 Paper Handling

-As we’ve seen higher end printers offer better print volumes and speed, so naturally they need larger volume paper trays to cope with the throughput.
-They may be simply able to hold more blank pages or have multiple trays for different types of paper - A4, photo A4, or A3.
+Higher end printers offer better print volumes and speed, so naturally they need larger volume paper trays to cope with the throughput.
+They may be simply able to hold more blank sheets or have multiple trays for different types of paper - A4, photo A4, or A3.
 They will also feature bigger output bins too, so printed documents don’t require collecting quite as often if there are many print jobs in progress.

 Multifunction Printers